Urdoma, Lensky District, Arkhangelsk Oblast: History

 Urdoma was first mentioned in the 17th century sources as a part of Yarensky Uyezd.
 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Archangelgorod Governorate.
 In 1780, the governorate was abolished and transformed into Vologda Viceroyalty.
 In 1918, Yarensky Uyezd was transferred to the newly formed Northern Dvina Governorate, and in 1924 the uyezds were abolished in favor of the new divisions, the districts (raions).
 Urdoma became a part of Solvychegodsky District formed on June 1, 1924, and in 1929 Urdomsky Selsoviet was merged into Lensky District of Northern Krai.
 In the 1940s, a railway station on the railroad connecting Kotlas to Vorkuta was built in Urdoma, and the settlement expanded, merging, in particular, with the neighboring settlement of Nyanda.
 It was granted urban-type settlement status in 2006.

+During the 2018–2020 Shies protests, the municipality sided with the environmentalists.

 Economy

 Industry

 Timber industry is well-developed in Urdoma, which is the center of Verkhnelupyinsky Woodworking Company (Верхне-Лупьинский леспромхоз).